-The Nobel Women’s Initiative, in collaboration the International Campaign to Stop Rape and Gender Violence launched Beauty in the Middle: Women of Congo Speak Out, an online photography and video exhibition, on International Human Rights Day in 2014.
+The Nobel Women’s Initiative, in collaboration with The International Campaign to Stop Rape and Gender Violence launched Beauty in the Middle: Women of Congo Speak Out, an online photography and video exhibition, on International Human Rights Day in 2014.

-The exhibition tells the inspiring stories of both Congolese women activists and survivors of sexual violence, mobilizing against incredible odds to end rape and find a way to justice and peace.
-View the powerful images of award-winning National Geographic photographer Pete Muller and watch film interviews of the activists by Artefact Creative.
+The exhibition told the inspiring stories of both Congolese women activists and survivors of sexual violence, mobilizing against incredible odds to end rape and find a way to justice and peace.

 The exhibition made its real world debut in June 2014 at ExCel London in the UK, as part of the Global Summit to End Sexual Violence in Conflict Fringe Program.

 It made its Canadian debut at the SAW Gallery in Ottawa in January 2015 where money was raised for The Fund for Congolese Women.

 Here are the stories of Congolese women activists and survivors of sexual violence: